vedantt21/nos3-mantle/docs/wiki/Scenario_cFS.md

 * Architecture Layers (Bottom Up)
   * RTOS / BOOT
-    * The RTOS/Boot Layer provides the operating system services, device drivers, and C library that the cFS depends on
+    * The RTOS/Boot Layer provides the operating system services, device drivers, and C library that the cFS depends on.
     * Supported operating systems include VxWorks, RTEMS, and Linux.
-Most flight projects use a real time operating system
+Most flight projects use a real time operating system.
   * Platform Abstraction
-    * The OS Abstraction Layer (OSAL) is a software library that provides a single Application Program Interface (API) to the core Flight Executive (cFE) regardless of the underlying real-time operating system
+    * The OS Abstraction Layer (OSAL) is a software library that provides a single Application Program Interface (API) to the core Flight Executive (cFE) regardless of the underlying real-time operating system.
     * The Platform Support Package (PSP) is a software library that provides a single Application Program Interface (API) to underlying avionics hardware and board support package.
-It contains startup code, interfaces to hardware such as nonvolatile memory, watchdog, and timers
+It contains startup code, interfaces to hardware such as nonvolatile memory, watchdog, and timers.
   * core Flight Executive
     * The core Flight Executive (cFE) is a portable, platform-independent framework that creates an application runtime environment by providing services that are common to most flight applications.
     * cFE Services include: